Mondonno/CustomPopUps.iOS/README.md

 # CustomPopUps.iOS

-**Custom popups examples/library for Xamarin.iOS framework.**
+A simple yet powerful library for creating and customizing created popups in Xamarin.iOS framework.

 > **Note**<br>
 > Beacause of the fact that Microsoft is depreacting Xamarin as 2022<br>
 > we will add a support for new MAUI, If it will be necesarry.

-You might have thought in the past: is there any great yet simple library to make custom popups in Xamarin.IOS and animate them?
+You might have thought in the past: is there any great yet simple library to make custom popups in Xamarin.IOS and animate them?<br>
 Well, you've just found it!

 ## Features